slopezpereyra/slopezpereyra.github.io/_posts/2025-10-03-ADiaryEntry.md

 categories: [Personal]
 ---

-Years after a Raskolnivokian time, I have awoken as a man that looks upon the endless sky and thinks: *This is a perfect world*.
+Years after a Raskolnikovian time, I have awoken as a man that looks upon the endless sky and thinks: *This is a perfect world*.
 Years after I wrote how longingly I wished to be a simple man, I have awoken as a man that stares in perfect silence at the ceilings and thinks: *I am a quiet soul*.
 I used to dream